New economic models to further our understanding of purposeful human action.

 Divine economy theory is an extension of classical liberalism into the present and into the future.
 Read more about it here.

-The divine economy theory rests upon four core books covering macroeconomics, microeconomics, ethical economics and economic justice.
+The divine economy theory rests upon four core books (see below) covering macroeconomics, microeconomics, ethical economics and economic justice.